ht1212/quality_quantity_modelling/README.md

 1 MRC Centre for Global Infectious Disease Analysis, Department of Infectious Disease Epidemiology, Imperial College London, London, UK.
 2 Malaria: Parasites and Hosts, Department of Parasites and Insect Vectors, Institut Pasteur, Paris, France.
 3. Section of Paediatrics, Imperial College London, London, UK.
 4 PATH Malaria Vaccine Initiative, Washington, DC USA.

-Code is grouped according to the results subsections of the paper

 ## Repo Contents
+The R code presented is grouped according to the results subsections of the paper.
-1.
+1. Data and packages
-2. mcmc model fitting proecdure
+2. R1_immunogenicity_data
-3. model comparisons
+3. R2_model_fitting
-4. Predicted Vaccine Efficacy
+4. R3_efficacy_as_function_immune_response
-5. Figure 1
-6. Figure 2
-7. Figure 4
-8. Figure 5
-9. Figure 6

 ## System Requirements
+Perfomring this analysis requires only a standard computer with enough RAM to support running the code through R. This code has only been tested on Windows systems.

 ### Software Requirements
+All

 ## Imstallation Guide and Instructions for Use